 Myth #6: A $1 Stock Is Cheaper Than a $2 Stock

 From what I’ve gathered anecdotally, many new investors believe that a lesser-priced stock is cheaper than a higher-priced stock.

-While this may seem true based on absolute amounts alone, it may not be true if we dive deeper.
+While this may seem accurate based on absolute amounts alone, it may not be valid if we dive deeper.

 This means that a $20 stock may be cheaper than a $10 stock in terms of valuation.